-The Valley of the Temples in Agrigento is the island’s top tourist site and one of the best places to go in Sicily.
+The Valley of the Temples in Agrigento is the island’s top tourist site and one of the best places to see ruins.
 Surrounded by olive groves and almond orchards, the UNESCO-listed site is full of Greek ruins above and below ground.

-The Valley of the Temples offers different walking tour throughout the day, and you can buy tickets for them when you arrive.
-We joined in on a tour exploring the catacombs and death traditions of the people who once called this city home.
+The Valley of the Temples offers different walking tours throughout the day, and you can buy tickets for them when you arrive.
+We joined a tour exploring the catacombs and death traditions of the people who once called this city home.
 The descriptions at the attractions are sufficient, but having a tour guide is sometimes nice to understand the site more completely.

 Where to stay in Agrigento

-Our time in Catania was brief.
-Sicily’s second largest city was hit by duel disasters—the eruption of Mount Etna and an earthquake—in the late 1600s, which destroyed most of the city.
-As a result, it doesn’t have the ancient sites you’ll see other places in Sicily.
+Sicily’s second largest city, Catania was hit by duel disasters—the eruption of Mount Etna and an earthquake—in the late 1600s, which destroyed most of the city.
+As a result, it doesn’t have the ancient sites you’ll see other places on the island.
 However, it does have plenty of Baroque buildings and sprawling piazzas as a result of the rebuilding, which have landed it a spot in the UNESCO World Heritage list.

 Get licensed.
-The International Driving Permit (IDP) is required in Italy.
-Your rental agency may or may not need to see it to rent the car.
-But if you run into trouble on the road, you can guarantee the police will want it.
-There’s a hefty fine for not having one.
+The International Driving Permit is required in Italy.
+Your rental agency may or may not require it to rent the car, but if you run into trouble, you can guarantee the police will want it.

-Parking in Sicily.
-Nearly all parking is on street parking – if you can find it.
+Park carefully.
+Nearly all parking is on-street parking, if you can find it.
 If asked by an attendant (even if he doesn’t look official) to pay, you should pay.
-Parking kiosks are almost non-existent and forget about the concept of “spaces.”
-If there’s a spot, it’s a parking spot…as long as it is not labeled otherwise.
-Parking garages can be found in some of the bigger cities like Catania and Palermo (as well as Taormina).
+Parking garages can be found in some bigger cities like Catania, Palermo, and Taormina.

 Take your time.
-It takes a lot longer to get anywhere in Sicily than you would expect based on distances.
-Allow lots of extra trime to get there.
+It takes a lot longer to get anywhere than you would expect based on distances.
+Allow lots of extra time to get there.

 Enjoy yourself.
-This is supposed to be fun!
-Try to laugh at your wrong turns and smile at the locals.
+Try to laugh at wrong turns and smile at the locals.
 You’ll have an amazing story to tell when you get home.